SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/BASICS/README.md

 >  });
 > ```

-### Element Operators are used to query documents based on the presence, type, or absence of a field and its value.
+### Element Operators are used to query documents based on presence, type, or absence of field and its value
 - ``$exists``: matches documents that have the specified field;
   * ``db.collection.find({ field: { $exists: <boolean> } });``
 - ``$type``: matches documents where specified field is of specified BSON type;